 Most projects will start with some simple sketching around a clients needs.
 Once we find a path the idea will be 3D modeled with software that allows for the meticulous tinkering of details and proportion.
 This is the moment we can try out all the 'what ifs' and see how those ideas affect other parts of the design.
 It's a painstaking process of back an forth that's essential to great design and something that we believe separates us from many other furniture companies.

 When making furniture one piece at a time we are free to dive into difficult details and accomplish more with a demanding wood species.
-Because we make these pieces by hand we can spend time perfecting a tolerance and finish that's outside the abilities of large production machinery.
+Because we make these pieces by hand we can spend time perfecting a tolerance and finish that's outside the abilities of large production furniture factories.

 In the end our aim is to find beautiful solutions that support the functional goals of each piece.
 Something warm and unique that speaks proudly but lives gently in its surroundings.